hugomarshall/hugomarshall/project-skills.md

 >
 >**3th Party Integrations:**
 >
->- ERP Agrotis: Directly SQL query (To acomplished this was necessary to make a profiler in database to capture and understand queries);
+>- ERP Agrotis: Directly SQL queries (To acomplished this was necessary to make a profiler in database to capture and understand queries);
 >- ViaCEP: REST API to search for address in Brazil;
 >- Sendgrid: E-mail and SMS sender;
->- Wiki.js: System documentation;
+>- Wiki.js: System for documentation;
 >
 >
 This first solution tooks 6 months to go live and more 6 months to finished all ajustments with new features.